 If you’re like most woodworkers, you’ve spent a lot of time picking out the best woodworking machinery, hand planes, chisels, scrapers, rasps, clamps and all manner of specialized jigs, tools and accessories that help make your work more accurate and go more smoothly.
 In the process, have you given much thought to the most fundamental tools in your shop – your marking and measuring tools?

 It’s worth taking stock of your marking and measuring tool kit.
 Most of the common problems in woodworking – joints that fit badly, out of square frames and casework, etc.- can be traced back to marking and measuring errors.
 And the majority of marking and measuring errors are rooted in a simple matter of using the wrong marking and measuring tools.
 In short, a tape measure just wasn’t designed for making the close-tolerance measurements that many woodworking projects require.
 In this article we’ll take a look at a few of the most common marking and measuring tasks in woodworking and at some of the tools that make the process easy, intuitive and accurate.
-Then, to help you get set up with a basic kit, we’ll pick out a few essentials from Rockler’s broad selection of marking and measuring tools.

 Measuring and Marking Linear Dimensions

 In most woodworking projects, measuring and marking linear dimensions is the first crucial step, and depending on the project, it can make for some exacting work.
 In projects that involve intricate joinery and small, close-fitting parts, measuring and marking errors as small as a few 100ths of an inch can turn up later as gaps in joints, misaligned parts and a host of other less-than-appealing results.